Akhenaten: Implementation and development

 One of the most important turning points in the early reign of Amenhotep IV is a speech given by the pharaoh at the beginning of his second regnal year.
 A copy of the speech survives on one of the pylons at the Karnak Temple Complex near Thebes.
 Speaking to the royal court, scribes or the people, Amenhotep IV said that the gods were ineffective and had ceased their movements, and that their temples had collapsed.
 The pharaoh contrasted this with the only remaining god, the sun disc Aten, who continued to move and exist forever.
 Some Egyptologists, such as Donald B. Redford, compared this speech to a proclamation or manifesto, which foreshadowed and explained the pharaoh's later religious reforms centered around the Aten.
 In his speech, Akhenaten said:

-The temples of the gods fallen to ruin, their bodies do not endure.
-Since the time of the ancestors, it is the wise man that knows these things.
-Behold, I, the king, am speaking so that I might inform you concerning the appearances of the gods.
-I know their temples, and I am versed in the writings, specifically, the inventory of their primeval bodies.
-And I have watched as they [the gods] have ceased their appearances, one after the other.
-All of them have stopped, except the god who gave birth to himself.
-And no one knows the mystery of how he performs his tasks.
-This god goes where he pleases and no one else knows his going.
-I approach him, the things which he has made.
-How exalted they are.

 In Year Five of his reign, Amenhotep IV took decisive steps to establish the Aten as the sole god of Egypt.
 The pharaoh "disbanded the priesthoods of all the other gods ... and diverted the income from these [other] cults to support the Aten."
 To emphasize his complete allegiance to the Aten, the king officially changed his name from Amenhotep IV to Akhenaten (ꜣḫ-n-jtn, meaning "Effective for the Aten").
 Meanwhile, the Aten was becoming a king itself.
 Artists started to depict him with the trappings of pharaohs, placing his name in cartouches—a rare, but not unique occurrence, as the names of Ra-Horakhty and Amun-Ra had also been found enclosed in cartouches—and wearing a uraeus, a symbol of kingship.
 The Aten may also have been the subject of Akhenaten's royal Sed festival early in the pharaoh's reign.
 With Aten becoming a sole deity, Akhenaten started to proclaim himself as the only intermediary between Aten and his people, and the subject of their personal worship and attention—a feature not unheard of in Egyptian history, with Fifth Dynasty pharaohs such as Nyuserre Ini proclaiming to be sole intermediaries between the people and the gods Osiris and Ra.